Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Illustration on simulations

-We now consider a few idealized simulations to illustrate our sparse reconstruction method on cluster and LSS scales.
-Further to this, we showcase the aforementioned uncertainty quantification methods in a range of cluster and LSS scale MAP reconstructions.
+We now consider a selection of realistic simulations to illustrate our sparse reconstruction method on cluster scales which are particularly challenging for myriad factors.
+Further to this, we showcase the aforementioned uncertainty quantification methods in a variety of idealized cluster scale MAP reconstructions.
+We place emphasis on uncertainty quantification rather that the reconstruction fidelity.